codemagic-ci-cd/codemagic-docs/content/flutter-notification/publish-release-notes.md

    - Release notes with the `en-US` language code will be published to email, Slack and Firebase App Distribution, given that a file with the `en-US` language code exists.
 If not, the first found release notes will be published.
    - For both App Store Connect and Google Play, only the release notes with the supported language codes will be published, omitting language codes that are not supported.
+   - It is required to include `What's New` notes for the primary locale while setting up Release notes.